adriankubinyete/vencord-solsautojoiner/README.md

 2. Adjust the desired configuration: biomes to trigger, notifications, and AutoJoin options.
 3. Enable `showIcon`, `showContext`, and `disableAutoJoinAfterEachServerJoin` for best experience.
 4. Use the chat box cog menu to toggle biomes.
-5. Shift + Right-Click the cog to enable AutoJoin without opening the menu.
+5. Shift + Click the cog to enable AutoJoin without opening the menu.
 The green dot indicates it's active.
 6. If AutoJoin triggers, join the server and complete your tasks.
 When finished, re-enable AutoJoin for the next link.

 ---